erdo/fore-intro-tutorial/DEV.TO.md

 }
 ```

-And if you have a strong objection to that level of boiler plate, there are a few [lifecycle classes](https://erdo.github.io/android-fore/04-more-fore.html#lifecycle-components) available in fore that will do it for you ;)
+And if you have a strong objection to that level of boiler plate, you can use an [ObservableGroup](https://erdo.github.io/android-fore/01-views.html#removing-even-more-boiler-plate) here (which is only possible because the observer api in each case is identical)

 As for the Models themselves, they don’t even know how many views might be observing them, it makes no difference to their code at all.